Climate of New England

 In eastern Massachusetts, northern Rhode Island, and northern Connecticut, a hot-summer version of the humid continental climate (Köppen Dfa) prevails.
 Here summers are hotter and winters shorter with less snowfall.
 Cities like Boston, Hartford, and Providence generally receive 35 to 50 in of snow annually.
-Summers can be hot and humid, with high temperatures in the lower Connecticut River valley of southern Massachusetts and Connecticut between 85 and 90 F regularly during June, July, and August.
+Summers are often hot and humid, with high temperatures in the lower Connecticut River valley of southern Massachusetts and Connecticut between 85 and 90 F regularly during June, July, and August.
 Convective thunderstorms are common in these months as well, some of which can become severe.
-The frost-free growing season ranges from 140 days in parts of central Massachusetts to near 160 days across interior Connecticut and most of Rhode Island.
+The frost-free growing season ranges from 140 days in parts of central Massachusetts to near 160 days across interior Connecticut and inland Rhode Island.